 In the first twenty minutes of your exercise, your body is going to use up whatever energy storage that is has available, which isn’t your fat!
 Once you start hitting the thirty-minute mark, then your body will start using up that fat and converting it for use.
 When you maintain your target heart rate over the duration of your workout, you will see the best results and burn the most fat.

 There is a particular science behind how the body uses and stores energy, and it is based around the involvement of both carbohydrates and sugars and how exactly they tie into burning excess fat.
 When you eat a carbohydrate (hopefully a complex carb, not a starchy carb) your body starts to break it down into sugars that are called glucose and glycogen.
 Both of these sugars are what your body ends up using for short bursts of activity, like if you were doing a sprint on a track of a 50m freestyle swim in a pool.

 What you are aiming for is to burn the fat that your body is storing, and this is achieved through working out for a longer period of time (10 minutes isn’t much more) at a consistent heart rate.

-Want to learn more about the science behind Custom Fitness Concept’s advanced fat burning methods?
-Custom Fitness Concepts has class locations all across metro Washington DC, Virginia and Maryland so there’s a good chance you can find a location right near you – wherever that may be.
+Want to learn more about the science behind Sarge Fitness advanced fat burning methods?
+Sarge Fitness Boot Camp locations are all across metro Washington DC, Virginia and Maryland so there’s a good chance you can find a location right near you.